ncecic/mynews/README.md

 ```shell
 $ npm start
 ```
-Access the app on http://localhost:3000/.
+Access the app on `http://localhost:3000/`.

 ## Design Decisions
 - Used a clean and simple design to make the user interface easy to navigate.
 - Used SCSS to improve the CSS readability and maintainability.
 - Used Next.js to leverage its server-side rendering and better SEO optimization.
-- Used React hooks for state management and to make the code more modular and reusable.
+- Used TypeScript for type checking and to make the code more robust and maintainable.
 - Implemented the "Favorites" feature using the browser's local storage instead of using an external database or server.
-This was done to simplify the implementation and reduce the app's dependencies, making it easier to deploy and maintain. i Choose to put it at the bottom of news article element where it is easy to see and use in both mobile and desktop view
+This was done to simplify the implementation and reduce the app's dependencies, making it easier to deploy and maintain.
+I chose to put it at the bottom of the news article element where it is easy to see and use in both mobile and desktop views.

 ## Technologies Used
 - React - A JavaScript library for building user interfaces.